T. Rex (President)

 - Ran all aspects of the company, doing the client work, marketing, bookkeeping, IT support--everything!
 This was full time from 1990 to 1992, part time (evenings, weekends, and between "permanent" positions) until 2011, and full time again since then.

-- Implemented features, mentored junior developers, and improved code quality on a high-assurance guard for the US Federal Government, in Ruby and C. This is not using Rails, but some parts are in Sinatra.
+- Implemented features, mentored a junior developer, improved code quality, and advised on tools and processes, for a High-Assurance Guard (see https://en.wikipedia.org/wiki/High_Assurance_Guard) for the US Federal Government (via a prime contractor), in Ruby and C. This was not using Rails, but some parts were in Sinatra.
+Also helped "roadmap" this and other projects.

 - Added features and fixed bugs in a Ruby on Rails API-based query-answerer, including helping define new version of custom query language, converting the answerer from a microservice to an engine, and packaging it as a gem, for RBM Technologies (via Toptal).